 sudo unattended-upgrades

-This command will automatically check for available upgrades and install them based on the configuration settings.
+This command will automatically check and install available upgrades based on the configuration settings.

 To schedule automatic unattended upgrades on your Ubuntu system, you can use a cron job.
 A cron job is a time-based task scheduler in Linux that allows you to run commands or scripts automatically at specified times or intervals.